Masahiro Itō

 Masahiro Itō (伊藤 昌弘, Itō Masahiro) is a Japanese voice actor and singer from Fukuroi, Shizuoka who is affiliated with Hibiki.
-He is known for his roles as Ren Nanahoshi in From Argonavis and Kyouya Hashiba in Remake Our Life!.
+He is known for his roles as Ren Nanahoshi in From Argonavis, Kyouya Hashiba in Remake Our Life!, and Kaede Komura in The Girl I Like Forgot Her Glasses.

 Career

 Itō graduated from the Nagoya College of Music, where he majored in the trumpet.
 In 2013, he formed the music unit Nabakari President (名ばかりプレジデント, Nabakari Prejidento), which was active until 2016.
 After moving to Tokyo in 2016, he would continue music activities as an independent musician.
 In 2018, he was cast as the character Ren Nanahoshi in the franchise From Argonavis, later reprising the role for its 2020 anime series.
 In 2021, he played Zakusa Ishigame in Cardfight!!
 Vanguard Overdress and Kyouya Hashiba in Remake Our Life!.
 He also received the Best New Actor Award at the 15th Seiyu Awards.